mtyukala/emacssetup/README.md

-# emacssetup
+# emacs setup
-For this confuguration to work.
-You must have a .emacssetup folder and .emacs file in your home folder.
+For this configuration to work.
+You must have a .emacssetup folder and a .emacs file in your home folder.

-**This is how your .emacs file look like:**
+**This is how your .emacs file must look like:**
 ```
 ;;; Package --- Summary
 ;;; Commentary: